Ayush-iitkgp/fastapi-python-service/README.md

 `poetry install`

+## Create tables

+1. Connect to the database from local system using the url _localhost://postgres:postgres@postgres:5432/alpas_

+2. Run the SQL script in create_table.sql file located in the db folder

 #### Choice of the database

 For storing profit and loss statements of companies with multiple years' worth of data, a relational database is generally a suitable choice.